Loading Events

 • Importance of aligning FEED with business and project goals.

-• Key deliverables of the FEED phase.
+• Key deliverables of a FEED phase.

-1. Simplified FEED Processes
+Simplified FEED Processes

-• Basics of Project Scope Definition
+Basics of Project Scope Definition

 • How to define project requirements.